A$_\infty$ deformations of extended Khovanov arc algebras and Stroppel's conjecture: Abstract

 Extended Khovanov arc algebras $\K_m^n$ are graded associative algebras which naturally appear in a variety of contexts, from knot and link homology, low-dimensional topology and topological quantum field theory to representation theory and symplectic geometry.
 C.~Stroppel conjectured in her ICM 2010 address that the bigraded Hochschild cohomology groups of $\K_m^n$ vanish in a certain range, implying that the algebras $\K_m^n$ admit no nontrivial A$_\infty$ deformations, in particular that the algebras are intrinsically formal.

-Whereas Stroppel's Conjecture is known to hold for the algebras $\K_m^1$ and $\K_1^n$ by work of Seidel and Thomas, we show that $\K_m^n$ does in fact admit nontrivial A$_\infty$ deformations with nonvanishing higher products for all $m, n \geq 2$.
+Whereas Stroppel's conjecture is known to hold for the algebras $\K_m^1$ and $\K_1^n$ by work of Seidel and Thomas, we show that $\K_m^n$ does in fact admit nontrivial A$_\infty$ deformations with nonvanishing higher products for all $m, n \geq 2$.

-We describe both $\K_m^n$ and its Koszul dual concretely as path algebras of quivers with relations and give an explicit algebraic construction of A$_\infty$ deformations of $\K_m^n$ by using the correspondence between A$_\infty$ deformations of a Koszul algebra and filtered associative deformations of its Koszul dual.
-These deformations can also be viewed as A$_\infty$ deformations of Fukaya--Seidel categories associated to Hilbert schemes of surfaces based on recent work of Mak and Smith.
+We describe both the extended Khovanov arc algebras $\K_m^n$ and their Koszul duals concretely as path algebras of quivers with relations.
+This allows us to give an explicit algebraic construction of A$_\infty$ deformations of $\K_m^n$ by using the correspondence between A$_\infty$ deformations of a Koszul algebra and filtered associative deformations of its Koszul dual.